CraigMarkwardt/emontx3-continuous/README.md

   * don't have the AC-AC voltage sensor adapter; because the features of emonTx3-continuous require the mains voltage input.

+## Summary of Version Changes

+ * version 1005 - initial release to public
+ * version 1006 - bug fix for pulse counting; add ADC_NOTICE_CHAN to allow disregarding one or more current transformer inputs

 ## Introduction

 This firmware is designed to work with the emonTx version 3 series of